hugoalh/hugoalh/coding-guide/main.md

 These targets are forbidden in any projects and repositories.

-> - Listed without any target's releases/tags/versions means all of the releases/tags/versions
+> - Listed without any target's versions means all of the versions
 > - Targets which in beta or deprecated status should also forbidden

 - Firefox